ulyweb/vps/community/share-ops/taile-ops/README.md

   ---
 First Time (Starting Fresh)

-When they open a new chat with any AI (ChatGPT, Claude, etc.), they paste both files and say:
+When you open a new chat with any AI (ChatGPT, Claude, etc.), paste both files and say:
 ````
 I'm setting up a luxury aesthetics studio website on my VPS.
 I've attached two files — the System Prompt is your job description and rules, the
 Artifact is the full technical blueprint of everything that was built.
 Read both before responding.
 My first question is: [their question here]